ABGumbert/bmi706-2024-Project/README.md

 Files used for creating and testing initial visualizations before deploying the visualizations in cirrhosis_streamlit_app.py.

+custom.css:
+helps to add formating, style, and organizational features to our app.

 Here is the reference for the source of the data used in this repository:

 Institute for Health Metrics and Evaluation (IHME).
 United States Cirrhosis Mortality by County, Race, and Ethnicity 2000-2019.
 Seattle, United States of America: Institute for Health Metrics and Evaluation (IHME), 2024.